ABOUT THE FIIRM

 I know sometimes it’s easier to just NOT deal.

-However, I created the FIIRM Approach specifically for women ready to deal with their new financial life.
+However, I created the FIIRM Approach specifically for women ready to deal with:

 The great thing about the present is that you have so much opportunity to deal with the future today.